Trieste, often overlooked by many travelers visiting Italy, is a hidden coastal gem with a fascinating history and multicultural heritage.

 The Solun Hotel is a new hotel with a comfortable and old vibe.
 Classically decorated with Italian furniture, this hotel of 34 rooms over four floors offers a luxury stay in the beautiful city center.

 Click to find out why we like and trust Booking.com to search, compare and book hotel or apartment accommodation in Trieste.

 How to see Trieste in one day

 Trieste is a coffee-lovers paradise.
 Dating back to the days of the Austro-Hungarian empire, when the city was declared a free port and no taxes were imposed on imports, coffee arrived from the Ottoman Empire, and soon Italy was a major supplier of coffee.

-The Italians like to sit in a cozy cafe and take their time with coffee.
+The Italians like to sit in a cozy cafe and enjoy coffee.
 Try our favorite Caffe San Marco, and indulge in tradition.
-You’ll notice the city’s multicultural locals by the unusual Triestini dialect, a mixture of Italian, Austrian-German, and a little Greek and Croatian.
+You’ll notice the city’s multicultural locals through the unusual Triestini dialect, a mixture of Italian, Austrian-German, and a little Greek and Croatian.

 A waterfront view from Molo Audace

 Start at the stone-paved pier for a stroll from Trieste’s waterfront.
 Turn around for a great view of the city from the water.
 You are walking on Molo Audace, and from this point, you see Piazza Unite spread out in front of you and the beautiful Castle of Miramare in the distance.

 Audace pier is also the starting point of the annual Barcolana Regatta, a boat race held in October, celebrating its 54th year.